rails/globalid/README.md

   The same structure you would pass into a `includes` method of Active Record.
   See [Active Record eager loading associations](https://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)
   If present, `locate` or `locate_many` will eager load all the relationships specified here.
-  Note: It only works if all the gids models have that relationships.
+  Note: It only works if all the gids models have those relationships.
 * :only - A class, module or Array of classes and/or modules that are allowed to be located.
 Passing one or more classes limits instances of returned classes to those classes or their subclasses.
 Passing one or more modules in limits instances of returned classes to those including that module.
-If no classes or modules match, +nil+ is returned.
+If no classes or modules match, `nil` is returned.
 * :ignore_missing (Only for `locate_many`) - By default, `locate_many` will call `#find` on the model to locate the ids extracted from the GIDs.
 In Active Record (and other data stores following the same pattern), `#find` will raise an exception if a named ID can't be found.
 When you set this option to true,